-In this second episode I share with you stories from the field on the power and pitfalls of Uncommitted Objectives.
+In this second episode, I share with you stories from the field on the power and pitfalls of Uncommitted Objectives.

 I offer you a specific deck of cards for your own experiments in that field.

-Further, I elaborate what a Collaborative Conversation between Business Owners and Teams is about and why this is something worth striving for.
+Further, I elaborate on what a Collaborative Conversation between Business Owners and Teams is about and why this is something worth striving for.

-These are objectives included in the teams plan within their available capacity, but for some reason something the team cannot commit to.
+These are objectives included in the team’s plan within their available capacity, but for some reason something the team cannot commit to.

-To promote an appropriate use of Uncommitted Objectives I have created and used the poster as shown in the video.
+To promote appropriate use of Uncommitted Objectives I have created and used the poster as shown in the video.

 To avoid overusing uncommitted objectives and make them as useful as possible for Business Owners, I have experimented with ways to convey why a team marks an Objective as uncommitted.